asynchronics/tai-time/README.md

 Leap seconds are never automatically computed during conversion to/from UTC-based timestamps.
-This is intentional: doing so would give a false sense of security and, since leap seconds cannot be predicted far in the future, could break user code using a version of this library anterior to the introduction of new leap seconds.
+This is intentional: doing so would give a false sense of security and, since leap seconds cannot be predicted far in the future, this could unexpectedly break user code using a version of this library anterior to the introduction of new leap seconds.

 At the moment, no date-time parsing or formatting facilities are provided.
 These can be performed using other crates such as [chrono] (see [features